akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+4:14 PM 2/25/2021
+Pressing up in Edge mode with two consecutive edges selected at least, adds next edge to the row.

 9:00 PM 2/24/2021
 About converting edge selection into border vertex selection.
 Pressing C in edge mode converts selected edges into border selection.
 It is useful for placing curves.
 First select poly islands that do not border with existing curves